 In 2017, the city’s Mayor, Sadiq Kahn, introduced a special ‘T-charge’ for cars and other vehicles that did not meet minimum emission standards.
 On 8 April 2019, that charge was replaced by a full-blown Ultra-Low Emission Zone (ULEZ).

-From 25 October 2021, the existing central London Ultra Low Emission Zone (ULEZ) will expand to create a single larger zone up to, but not including, the North Circular Road (A406) and South Circular Road (A205).
+From 25 October 2021, the existing central London Ultra Low Emission Zone (ULEZ) was expanded to create a single larger zone up to, but not including, the North Circular Road (A406) and South Circular Road (A205).

-To check whether you’ll be charged in Bath or Birmingham, visit GOV.UK.
+To check whether you’ll be charged in any of these areas, please visit GOV.UK.

 Find out more